TipTop: (Almost) Exact Solutions for Influence Maximization in Billion-scale Networks: Optimality of

-Let $R_1, R_2, R_3,\ldots, R_j,\ldots$ be the random RR sets generated in \ISSA{}.
+Let $R_1, R_2, R_3,\ldots, R_j,\ldots$ be the random hyperedges sets generated in \ISSA{}.
 Given a seed set $S$, define random variables $Z_j$ as in (\ref{def:randvar}) and $Y_j = Z_j - \E[Z_j]$.
 Then $Y_j$ satisfies the conditions of a \emph{martingale} \cite{Chung06}, i.e., $\E[Y_i | Y_1, Y_2,\ldots,Y_{i-1}] = Y_{i-1}$ and $\E[Y_i]<+\infty$.
-This martingale view is adopted from \cite{Tang15} to cope with the fact that random RR sets might not be independent due to the stopping condition: the later RR sets are generated only when the previous ones do not satisfy the stopping conditions.
-We obtain the same results in Corollaries 1 and 2 in \cite{Tang15}.

-\begin{lemma}[\cite{Tang15}] Given a set of nodes $S$ and random RR sets $\R = \{R_j\}$ generated in \ISSA, define random variables $Z_j$ as in (\ref{def:randvar}).
+This martingale view is adopted from \cite{Tang15} to cope with the fact that random hyperedges sets might not be independent due to the stopping condition: the later hyperedges sets are generated only when the previous ones do not satisfy the stopping conditions.
+We obtain the same results in Corollaries 1 and 2 in \cite{Tang15}. \begin{lemma}[\cite{Tang15}] Given a set of nodes $S$ and random hyperedges sets $\R = \{R_j\}$ generated in \ISSA, define random variables $Z_j$ as in (\ref{def:randvar}).
 Let $\mu_Z=\frac{\B(S)}{\Gamma}$ and $\hat \mu_Z = \frac{1}{T}\sum_{i=1}^{T}Z_i$ be an estimation of $\mu_Z$, for fixed $T > 0$.
-For any $0 \leq \epsilon$, the following inequalities hold \end{lemma} A common framework in \cite{Tang14, Tang15,Nguyen163} is to generate random RR sets and use the greedy algorithm to select $k$ seed nodes that cover most of the generated RR sets.
-It is shown in Lemma 3 \cite{Tang14} that $(1-1/e-\epsilon)$ approximation algorithm with probability $1-\delta$ is obtained when the number of RR sets reach a threshold for some constant $c>0$.
+For any $0 \leq \epsilon$, the following inequalities hold

+\end{lemma} A common framework in \cite{Tang14, Tang15,Nguyen163} is to generate random hyperedges sets and use the greedy algorithm to select $k$ seed nodes that cover most of the generated hyperedges sets.
+It is shown in Lemma 3 \cite{Tang14} that $(1-1/e-\epsilon)$ approximation algorithm with probability $1-\delta$ is obtained when the number of hyperedges sets reaches a threshold